-We find no legislative requirement that proximate cause in negligent food contamination cases be established solely by expert testimony.
+We find no requirement that causation in negligent food contamination cases be established solely by expert testimony.
 An expert's inability to exclude all other possible sources of contamination affects weight and not admissibility.
 The weight and credibility of evidence are issues for the jury.